winapis/ReTerminal/README.md

 **ReTerminal** is a sleek, Material 3-inspired terminal emulator designed as a modern alternative to the legacy [Jackpal Terminal](https://github.com/jackpal/Android-Terminal-Emulator).
 Built on [Termux's](https://github.com/termux/termux-app) robust TerminalView

 > [!IMPORTANT]
-ReTerminal is not a termux fork nor replacement
+ReTerminal is neither a fork nor a replacement for Termux.

 # Features
 - [x] Basic Terminal